 In FY 2012, we plan to develop BMDS capabilities and technologies that can adapt as threats change and are fiscally sustainable.
-Early intercept capabilities should provide additional opportunities to kill threat missiles, enlarge protection areas, and improve the overall performance of the BMDS.
+Early intercept capabilities enabled by satellites, forward based sensors and the SM-3 IIB interceptor will provide additional opportunities to kill threat missiles, enlarge protection areas, and improve the overall performance of the BMDS.

-After completing all of its original on-orbit testing in 2010, we continue to operate the two Space Tracking and Surveillance System (STSS) demonstration satellites to conduct cooperative tests with other BMDS elements and demonstrate the capability of STSS satellites against targets of opportunity.
-These tests demonstrate the ability of a space sensor to provide high precision, real-time tracking of missiles and midcourse objects that enable closing the fire control loops with BMDS interceptors.
+After completing all of their original on-orbit testing in 2010, we continue to operate the two Space Tracking and Surveillance System (STSS) demonstration satellites to conduct cooperative tests with other BMDS elements and demonstrate the capability of STSS satellites against targets of opportunity.
+These tests demonstrate the ability of space sensors to provide high precision, real-time, tracking of missiles and midcourse objects that enable the fire control solutions BMDS interceptors.
 We are requesting \$96.4M for the STSS system in FY 2012.
-Lessons learned from the two STSS demonstration satellites inform Precision Tracking Space System development decisions.
+Lessons learned from the two

+STSS demonstration satellites inform Precision Tracking Space System (PTSS) development decisions.
 We are requesting \$160.8M for PTSS in FY 2012.
 The PTSS, a new program start in cooperation with Johns Hopkins University Applied Physics Laboratory, Navy Research Laboratory, Air Force SPACECOM, and industry will use simple designs and mature technologies to provide persistent classification and tracking capability of enemy ballistic missiles for areas of the globe that have ballistic missile activity.
 PTSS project scope includes the delivery of PTSS ground segments and the launch of the first two PTSS spacecraft in FY 2017.

 In FY 2012, we are requesting \$46.9M for the Airborne Infrared (ABIR) program.
 The ABIR program will provide a capability to track large ballistic missile raids with an airborne forward-based sensor, decreasing the time between the enemy's launch of the first ballistic missile and the first launch of a ballistic missile interceptor.
-Initially, we will integrate a sensor from the Multi-spectral Targeting System family of infrared sensors onto an MQ-9 Reaper Remotely Piloted Vehicle to prove that we can close the Aegis fire control loop with a forward-based airborne asset.
-In FY 2012, using platforms and operators supplied by the Air Force and working closely with the Navy, we propose to demonstrate the ability to provide external cueing, sensor performance, and timely and accurate ballistic missile tracking.
-Working with the Air Force, our objective is to integrate the ABIR sensor into a pod that can be attached universally to the wing of a variety of aircraft.
+Initially, we will integrate a sensor from the Multi-spectral Targeting System family of infrared sensors onto an MQ-9 Reaper Remotely Piloted Vehicle to prove that we can enable Aegis fire control solutions with forward-based airborne assets.
+In FY 2012, using platforms and operators supplied by the Air Force, and working closely with the Navy, we propose to demonstrate the ability to provide external cueing, sensor performance, and timely and accurate ballistic missile tracking.
+Our objective is to integrate the ABIR sensor into a pod that can be attached universally to the wing of a variety of aircraft.
 Additionally, in FY 2012 we are enhancing our command and control capability to handle larger threat missile raid sizes and leverage airborne and space sensor missile tracking data networks.
-We will continue our development and testing of a multi-sensor application (ABIR and space sensors) tasking and signal processing capability that will provide data with sufficient quality to close the Aegis, THAAD, and GMD fire control loops and to launch interceptors.
+We will continue our development and testing of a multi-sensor application (ABIR and space sensors) tasking and signal processing capability that will provide data with sufficient quality to enable Aegis, THAAD, and GMD fire control solutions for launching interceptors.